MicrochipTech/PIC32MZ2051W1_Curiosity_OOB/README.md

 ## Regenerating the demo with Harmony 3

 To add additional features to the OOB demo, you might have to regenerate the demo code using Harmony3 after adding additional components or changing the existing configuration.
 Ensure that you use the same version or Harmony 3 components used in the original demo codebase while regenerating code.
-You can see the version dependencies of the demo in `harmony-manifest-success.yml` file found at `pic32mzw1_curiosity_oob\src\firmware\src\config\pic32mz_w1_curiosity` into Harmony3 MCCcontent manager.
+You can see the version dependencies of the demo in `harmony-manifest-success.yml` file found at `pic32mzw1_curiosity_oob\src\firmware\src\config\pic32mz_w1_curiosity` into Harmony3 MCC content manager.

 In case of a missmatch between the Harmony 3 components present in the demo and the ones available in disk, Harmony3 Configurator will popup a warning screen during launch.
 In the case of the sample shown below, the wireless_system_pic32mzw1_wfi32e01 component available in disk is `3.8.0` while the version used in the project is `3.9.0`.